Canada Graduate Scholarship Michael Smith Foreign Study Supplement - 3rd Call

 - Consent to Disclosure of Personal Information: The "Consent to Disclosure of Personal Information" form must be completed and signed by the applicant and supervisor.
 For more information see "The Meaning of Signatures on Applications".

 Signatures are required for (#1) application form, (#2) letters of support, and (#3) consent forms.
 Scanned handwritten signatures and digital signatures are acceptable.

 All application materials should be submitted as PDF documents via email to firstname.lastname@example.org.
 Applicants are strongly encouraged to collect letters from their supervisors and include all PDF documents in one email.

 All PDF documents should adhere to the file naming conventions as specified below.
 A complete application comprises the following:

 - Signed consent forms:

-Application materials and letters of support must be received by G+PS by 4:00 p.m. on Friday, 25 January 2019.
+Application materials and letters of support must be received by G+PS by 4:00 p.m. on Friday, 24 January 2020.
 Incomplete applications will not be considered.
-Applicants: It is your responsibility to ensure that your application is complete by the deadline.
-Please follow up with your supervisors before the deadline as appropriate.
+Applicants: It is your responsibility to ensure that your application is complete by the deadline (including reference letters).
+Please follow up with your references before the deadline as appropriate.

 The Faculty of Graduate and Postdoctoral Studies will review applications for eligibility and completeness and forward eligible applications to CIHR.